getsentry/sentry-javascript/docs/new-sdk-release-checklist.md

 - [ ] Make sure it is added to `bundlePlugins.ts:makeTSPlugin` as `paths`, otherwise it will not be ES5 transpiled correctly for CDN builds.

+- [ ] Make sure it is added to the [Verdaccio config](https://github.com/getsentry/sentry-javascript/blob/develop/packages/e2e-tests/verdaccio-config/config.yaml) for the E2E tests

 ## Cutting the Release

 When you’re ready to make the first release, there are a couple of steps that need to be performed in the **correct order**.
 Note that you can prepare the PRs at any time but the **merging oder** is important: